 Although not strictly speaking a tropical fruit, the orange is found in both the eastern and western tropics, and it is the best known of any foreign fruit.
-Large increase has occurred in the importation of this fruit to England within the last few years, and the present consumption is at the rate of 41⁄2 million bushels per annum, or equal to a consumption of sixteen oranges per head of population.
-Of fruits belonging to the same natural order as the orange there are the lemon (Citrus medica, order as the orange there are the fellow (Citrus medica; the shaddock, or pumelo (Citrus decumana, L.), a fruit often 24 inches in circumference; the citron (Citrus medica, Riss.), chiefly used for "candied peel;" and the lime (Citrus medica, var. acida, Brand), which is chiefly known as the West India lime, and largely grown for making lime juice raw and concentrated for the manual making lime juice, raw and concentrated, for the manufacture of citric acid.
+Large increase has occurred in the importation of this fruit to England within the last few years, and the present consumption is at the rate of $4\frac{1}{2}$ million bushels per annum, or equal to a consumption of sixteen oranges per head of population.
+Of fruits belonging to the same natural order as the orange there are the lemon (Citrus medica, var.
+Limonum, Brand), not largely grown in the tropics; the shaddock, or pumelo (Citrus decumana, L.), a fruit often 24 inches in circumference; the citron (Citrus medica, Riss.), chiefly used for "candied peel;" and the lime (Citrus medica, var. acida, Brand), which is chiefly known as the West India lime, and largely grown for making lime juice, raw and concentrated, for the manufacture of citric acid.
 This West Indian lime should take the entire place of the lemon in the English market, and when used in cooking gives a most piquant and refreshing flavour, not obtainable from any other source.